capntrips/SnapshotUpdater/README.md

 # SnapshotUpdater
-Snapshot Updater is an Android command-line tool that updates snapshots post-OTA.
+Snapshot Updater is an Android library and command-line tool that updates snapshots post-OTA.
+It was built on top of `libsnapshot` and `snapshotctl`.

 ## Usage